News Explorer

 2. Tap on Edit Feeds in the menu.

-6. Then tap the Done button in the upper right hand corner to return to your subscriptions list.
+5. Drag it up or down in the list.
+Then tap the Done button in the upper right hand corner to return to your feeds list.

-• Rename a folder:
+• Edit a folder:

 • Delete a folder:

-5. A list with folder names appears, deletable folders are displayed with a red removal icon.
+3. A list with folder names appears, deletable folders are displayed with a red removal icon.

-6. Tap on the red - button before the folder you'd like to delete.
+4. Tap on the red - button before the folder you'd like to delete.

-7. Tap on the Delete button to confirm the removal.
+5. Tap on the Delete button to confirm the removal.

 • Add a new folder:

-1. You can a new folder as part of the feed subscription search procedure by selecting the + button in the upper right hand corner.
+1. You can a new folder as part of the feed search procedure by selecting the + button in the upper right hand corner.

-• Move a subscription:
+• Move a feed:

 2. Choose Move….